Announcement and Call for Papers

 Dual Submission Policy (Journals)

-In the submission to both the online workshop and physical conference, authors of fully developed papers should indicate if they wish their paper to be considered (at no extra fee) for publication by the RFS and/or RCFS under the Dual Submission Programme.
+In the submission to the physical conference, authors of fully developed papers should indicate if they wish their paper to be considered (at no fee) for publication by the RFS and/or RCFS under the Dual Submission Programme.
 This is a “no-fault” submission option: if the RFS or RCFS reviews the paper and rejects it, the authors may submit it to the same journal (or any other SFS journal) at a later date as if it was never submitted.
 For a paper to be considered under the dual submission option, it should not be under review at or under invited revision from any journal, including the RFS or RCFS until the author has been notified of the outcome of the dual submission process.
 The details of the dual submission programme may be found at:

 Note that this is the first time a dual-submission option is offered for these two journals at the same conference.
 Hence, a clarification is in order.
 If authors choose the dual submission option for both journals, their paper will be considered separately by the editorial teams of these journals.
 If the paper is selected to proceed in the process in both journals, the authors will be able to choose which of the journals they wish to proceed with.